square/in-app-payments-flutter-plugin/README.md

 * Xcode version: 10 or greater.
 * iOS Base SDK: 12 or greater.
 * Deployment target: iOS 12.0 or greater.
-* This plugin will work on Mac with Intel processor and Apple silicon chips (M1 and M2).
+* This plugin will work on Mac with Intel processor and Apple silicon chips.

 ## In-App Payments SDK requirements and limitations